mattrussi/gitlab-com-runbooks/on-call/checklists/eoc.md

 - *Turn off slack channel notifications*: Open notification preferences in monitored Slack channels from the previous checklist and return alerts to the desired values.
 - *Leave noisy alert channels*: `/leave` alert channels (It's good to stay in `#alerts` and `#alerts-general`)
 - Make sure any high severity (S1/S2) incidents have been handed over to someone.
 If it's unclear who, ask the next on-call engineer to pick up the incident lead role in incident.io for those incidents.
-- At the end of each on-call day, post a quick update in slack so the next person is aware of anything ongoing, any false alerts, or anything that needs to be handed over.
+- Update the [on-call handover][oncall-handover-issues] issue for the next EoC to include any important context or time sensitive tasks.
+For sensitive informatio, comment on the issue as in internal note.

 ## Completing your week on on-call shifts